MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/site-behavior-performance/data-capture-managed-memory-leak.md

 1. In **Command Prompt**, navigate to the folder containing **procdump.exe**.
 1. Run the command: `procdump.exe -s 30 -m <memoryConsumption> -ma -n 3 PID`.

    Replace `PID` with the actual PID of the **w3wp.exe** process that is facing the high memory issue.
-For more information on how to get the PID, see steps in [Identifying the high memory usage](high-memory-consumption-issues-overview.md#identifying-the-high-memory-usage).
+For more information on how to get the PID, see steps in [Identify high memory usage](high-memory-consumption-issues-overview.md#identify-high-memory-usage).

    - `-n`: This parameter is the number of memory dumps to collect.
    - `-m`: This parameter is the memory commit threshold (in MB) for creating dumps.